 Many of the most important solar and space physics science questions cannot be addressed by Explorer-class missions.
 The survey committee has considered the most critical topics that can be realistically addressed by moderate-scale NASA missions and lists the community's top three priorities below (see Chapter 4 for details).
-To achieve an acceptable flight rate, the survey committee recommends that the Heliophysics Division's Solar-Terrestrial Probes (STP) program be reconfigured as a moderate-mission program modeled after the successful Discovery and New Frontiers programs of NASA's Planetary Science Division.
+In order to achieve an acceptable flight rate, the survey committee recommends that the Heliophysics Division's Solar-Terrestrial Probe (STP) program be reconfigured as a moderate-mission program modeled after the successful Discovery and New Frontiers programs of NASA's Planetary Science Division.
 Like these planetary missions, the new Solar-Terrestrial Probes should be led by a principal investigator, selected competitively, cost-capped, and managed in a manner similar to Explorers.
-Such programs exhibit superior cost-performance history compared with the more traditional mode for major missions (see Appendix E).
+Such programs exhibit superior cost-performance history compared to the more traditional mode for major missions (Appendix E).

-The survey committee believes that an adequate cadence for moderate-scale space missions is one every 4 years.
+The survey committee believes that an adequate cadence for the moderate missions is one every 4 years.
 In view of the expected budget constraints discussed below, it is evident that it will not be possible to achieve this cadence until the end of the decade.
-Although moderate missions are to be selected competitively, each moderate mission's science goal has to be defined in advance to achieve the strategic objective of balanced progress.
+Although moderate missions are to be selected competitively, each moderate mission's science goal needs to be defined in advance to achieve the strategic objective of balanced progress.

-In Chapter 4, the survey committee presents the rationale for and priority order of science investigations that best achieve these objectives.
-In descending order for implementation they are as follows:
+In Chapter 4, the survey committee presents the rationale and priority order of science investigations that best achieve these objectives.
+In descending order for implementation they are:

-1. A mission to understand the interaction of the outer heliosphere with the interstellar medium-one that will be coordinated with NASA's Voyager mission and will also provide critical data on solar wind inputs to the terrestrial system.
-An illustrative example is the Interstellar Mapping and Acceleration Probe (IMAP).

-2. A mission designed to substantially advance understanding of the variability in space weather driven by lower-atmosphere weather on Earth, illustrated by the Dynamical Neutral Atmosphere-Ionosphere Coupling (DYNAMIC) mission.

-3. A mission that probes how the magnetosphere-ionosphere-thermosphere system is coupled and how it responds to solar and magnetospheric forcing, illustrated by the Magnetosphere Energetics, Dynamics, and lonospheric Coupling Investigation (MEDICI).
-The survey committee notes that MEDICI could not begin before 2024 absent a NASA Heliophysics Division budget augmentation or a reduction in the cost of other missions.
+- 1. A mission to understand the interaction of outer heliosphere with the interstellar medium, which will be coordinated with NASA Voyager missions, and will also provide critical solar wind inputs to the terrestrial system.
+An illustrative example is the Interstellar Mapping and Acceleration Probe (IMAP); - 2.
+A mission designed to substantially advance understanding of the variability in space weather driven by lower atmosphere weather on Earth, illustrated by the Dynamical Neutral Atmosphere-Ionosphere Coupling Mission (DYNAMIC); and - 3.
+A mission that probes how the magnetosphere-ionosphere-thermosphere system is coupled and how it responds to solar and magnetospheric forcing, illustrated by the Magnetosphere Energetics, Dynamics, and Ionospheric Coupling Mission (MEDICI).
+The survey committee notes that the MEDICI investigation could not begin before 2024 absent NASA Heliophysics budget augmentation or reduction in the cost of other missions.

-Each of the survey committee's recommended STP moderate-scale space missions was subjected to a cost and technical evaluation (CATE) process (Box 1.4), and projected cost assessments were found to be consistent with the proposed life-cycle cost of \$520 million for a mission in this renewed STP line.
-However, these costs are possible only so long as the STP missions are executed as competitively selected, cost-capped, and PI-led missions, as recommended.
+Each of the survey committee's recommended STP moderate missions was subjected to the cost and technical evaluation (CATE) process (see Box 1.4), and projected cost assessments were found to be consistent with the proposed life-cycle cost of \$520 million for a mission in this renewed STP line.
+However, these costs are possible only so long as the STP missions are executed as competitively selected, cost-capped, and PI led missions, as recommended.